‘Where Every Door Is Open And Every Gift Unlocked.

 Governors introduce themselves

-Rachel Clarke, Vice Chair: Foundation Governor
+Rachel Clarke, Vice Chair - Foundation Governor

-Both of my children began their education at Witton Church Walk and they have now gone on to continue their education at Hartford High School.
+This is my 10th year as a Foundation Governor and I am currently the Vice Chair.Both of my children began their education at Witton Church Walk and they have now gone on to continue their education at Hartford High School.
 Even though my children have left the school and I don't see the Mums, Dads and Grandparents in the playground any more, I still have a close link to the school through St Helen's Church as a Foundation Governor.

 The knowledge I have gained from my years as a Governor has enabled me to continue my involvement with the decision making process on how the school is managed and maintained, also supporting other new governors with their own journey of development.
 Yes, we have to attend meetings but they are flexible and there are training courses available with support from the head and the staff to improve our knowledge and gain better skills to become better Governors.